men's and Ladies Teams

-In addition to playing in their Home Club Competitions, players should also be competing in County Open events.
-Derbyshire hold 3 main Open events every year - Henriques / Leo Feeney, Derbyshire Amateur Open and The Orr Cup.
+In addition to playing in their Home Club Competitions, players should also be competing in the Derbyshire County Open events.

-The 1st and 2nd team captains give up a lot of their own time in sorting out teams and coaching and unfortunately we cannot see results for all the category 1 players within Derbyshire, so we also rely on word of mouth from current team players as to who is playing well.
-At the end of the day if you are interested in playing for the county and can commit to supporting the County events then contact us and let us know your interest, the secretary can forward your details to the captain.
+The 1st and 2nd Team Captains give up a lot of their own time in sorting out teams and coaching and unfortunately we cannot see results for all the top players within Derbyshire, so we also rely on word of mouth from current team players as to who is playing well.
+At the end of the day if you are interested in playing for the County and can commit to supporting the County events then contact us and let us know your interest, the Secretary can forward your details to the Captain.

-I hope this information gives you an insight as to what we look for, if you have any questions then you can either forward them to the secretary for me to answer or come and see me at County events.
+We hope this information gives you an insight as to what we look for, if you have any questions then you can either forward them to the Secretary for us to answer or come and see us at County events.

-- Do you have a handicap of 12 or less?
+- Do you have a handicap of 5 or less for Men?

-- Do you admit to being 50 or more years old?
+- Do you Ladies admit to being 50 or more years old?

 - Do you enjoy matchplay?